 The investment policy of the District contains limits on the amount that can be invested in any one issuer beyond that stipulated by the California Government Code as described below.
-At June 30, 2019, no investments represented more than 5% of the District's investment portfolio.
+The District holds no investments in any one issuer (other than U.S. Treasure obligations, mutual. funds, and external investment pools) that represent 5% or more of total District investments at June 30, 2020 and 2019.

 Maximum

 Percentage

 Investment Type of Portfolio

 California Local Agency Investment Fund 98%

-FDIC Insured Institutions (C.D.'s or Savings) 95%
+FDIC Insured Institutions (C.D.'s and Savings Accounts) 95%

-U.S. Government Bills, Notes, Bonds, etc 20%
+U.S. Government Bills, Notes, Bonds, and Overnight Money Markets Funds 20%

-Certificate of Deposit Account Registry 95%
+Certificate of Deposit, Account Registry Services 95%